candydasein/tic-tac-toe-client/README.md

 4) The player must be able to play again without refreshing the page
 5) The player should be immersed in some kind of fun or weird feeling

+An image of my original wireframe is available here:
+        tic-tac-toe-client/IMG_6798.jpeg